rust-lang/book/src/ch12-05-working-with-environment-variables.md

 </Listing>

 Here, we create a new variable, `ignore_case`.
-To set its value, we call the `env::var` function and pass it the name of the `IGNORE_CASE` environment variable.
+To fetch its value, we call the `env::var` function and pass it the name of the `IGNORE_CASE` environment variable.
 The `env::var` function returns a `Result` that will be the successful `Ok` variant that contains the value of the environment variable if